Continuing Education Activity

 There are not adequate numbers of human and animal reproduction studies for this drug.
 Therefore, its use in pregnancy should be limited to those patients with exocrine pancreatic insufficiency who have inadequate maternal weight gain; this may adversely affect fetal growth, and hence supplementation is justified.

 All breastfeeding mothers should contact their healthcare provider before taking pancrelipase.
 Some proteins present in the product may undergo systemic absorption along with the dietary protein.
-There is no data available about the uptake of these substances into breast milk; it is only recommended in cases when it is necessary to support the mother's nutritional status.
+There is no data available about the uptake of these substances into breast milk; it is only recommended when it is necessary to support the mother's nutritional status.

 Porcine Protein Sensitivity